 You will find six living generations in the USA who are quite diverse from each other when it comes to interests, hobbies, mental approach, and just about everything.
-Most marketers base their generational marketing strategy on at least four out of these six generations.
+Most marketers base their generational digital marketing strategy on at least four out of these six generations.

 Exceptions are always there, as a person’s age can’t always tell his preferences and attributes, but as a general rule, you will find each group to share many similarities.

 According to research conducted by Fractl, every generation has an almost equal number of similarities and differences regarding the consumption habits and preferences for digital and online content.